amird308/plotset-cli/Readme.md

 * thumbnail.png

-...this is a preview of your chart image on plotset.com.
+⋅⋅⋅this is a preview of your chart image on plotset.com.

 ***